-* Codelco and Chile's Office of the Comptroller General asked for a 90-day suspension of the state miner's legal claim in a Chilean court to work out an off-court agreement to end an ongoing dispute over how the state miner should be supervised, La Tercera reported.
-The conflict began in May this year when the Comptroller General questioned how Codelco grants project contracts.
+* Codelco and Chile's Office of the Comptroller General asked for a 90-day suspension of the state miner's legal claim in a Chilean court in order to work out an out-of-court agreement to end an ongoing dispute over how the state miner should be supervised, La Tercera reported.
+The conflict began in May when the Comptroller General questioned how Codelco grants project contracts.

-* Codelco's copper supplies for next year are almost sold out, well ahead of schedule, due to a strong demand for the commodity, Bloomberg News reported, citing chairman Juan Benavides.
+* Codelco's copper supplies for 2019 are almost sold out, well ahead of schedule, due to strong demand for the commodity, Bloomberg News reported, citing Chairman Juan Benavides.

-* Eurasian Resources Group Sàrl is aiming to ramp up cobalt output with the launch of its Metalkol facility in the Democratic Republic of the Congo, anticipating increase in demand for the metal by the automotive industry, Reuters reported, citing CEO Benedikt Sobotka.
+* Eurasian Resources Group SARL is aiming to ramp up cobalt output with the launch of its Metalkol facility in the Democratic Republic of the Congo as it anticipates an increase in demand for the metal by the automotive industry, Reuters reported, citing CEO Benedikt Sobotka.
 The company plans to boost cobalt output by fivefold to 20,000 tonnes in 2019.

-* Doe Run Peru S.R.L.'s creditors agreed to begin a direct sale of the La Oroya metallurgical complex and the Cobriza copper mine for US$139 million to an interested buyer up to the end of November this year, Semana Económica reported.
-Another auction process for the assets will be conducted in April 2019, should the creditors fail to find a buyer.
+* Doe Run Peru Srl's creditors agreed to begin a direct sale of the La Oroya metallurgical complex and the Cobriza copper mine for US$139 million to an interested buyer up to the end of November, Semana Económica reported.
+The creditors will conduct another auction process for the assets in April 2019 should they fail to find a buyer.